DevoAbhi/Posterly/README.md

 # Posterly

+#### Postly is a post app that lets you create, edit or delete posts.

+##### This is a MEAN stack app which helps me learn and deep dive more in to the baclend stuffs.
+Any contribution of any kind will be very useful.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.3.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+You can also run `ng serve --open` or in short `ng s --o` to open the app automatically in browser.

 ## Code scaffolding